Laitram31/dwm/README.md

 - alpha (transparency)
 - quitprompt (Super + Shift + E)
 - bartab (all app are shown in status bar and have an optional border)
-- 3 layouts, spiral/tile, floating and bottom stack
+- 3 layouts, tile, bottom stack and floating
 - true fullscreen with Super + F
 - color in status bar
 - statusbar on all monitors